Panzer I: Other frontline-type Panzer I tanks

 The second vehicle, the Ausf.
 F, was as different from the Ausf.
 C as it was from the Ausf.
 A and B. Intended as an infantry support tank, the Panzer I Ausf.
-F had a maximum armour thickness of 80 millimeters (3.15 in) and weighed between 18 and 21 tonnes.
+F had a maximum armor thickness of 80 millimeters (3.15 in) and weighed between 18 and 21 tonnes.
 The Ausf.
-F was armed with two 7.92-millimeter MG-34s.
+F was armed with two 7.92 mm MG-34s.
 Thirty were produced in 1940, and a second order of 100 was later canceled.
 In order to compensate for the increased weight, a new 150 hp Maybach HL45 Otto engine was used, allowing a maximum road speed of 25 kilometers per hour (15.5 mph) and used five overlapping road wheels per side, dropping the Ausf.
 C's interleaved units.
 Eight of the thirty tanks produced were sent to the 1st Panzer Division in 1943 and saw combat at the Battle of Kursk.
 The rest were given to several army schools for training and evaluation purposes.